-- Access to outside areas of the school, including the playground and field, is good. - We currently communicate with parents in direct conversation, phone, letter, Teams and e-mail.
+- Access to outside areas of the school, including the playground and field, is good. - We currently communicate with parents in direct conversation, phone, letter, Teams and email.
 We ask parents how they prefer us to communicate with them. - We are sensitive to the needs of parents whose first language is not English or who may have other communication needs.
+We can request support from the county English as an Additional Language Team (EALS) if necessary.